-It is important to note that design of all recreation environments should be carefully created to meet the rich needs and interests of a diverse community.
-There are a number of ways to think beyond the minimum rules and make the spaces truly inspiring and usable for a greater number of people.
-These site-specific considerations should be taken into account to support the best practice design guidelines set forth in the 7 Principles of Inclusive Playground Design®.
-This will help ensure the thoughtfulness that went into the play area is extended to promote comfort and increase usage for people of all abilities across a variety of recreational settings.
+It is important to note that design of all recreation environments should be carefully created to meet at a minimum the 2010 ADA Guidelines for Accessible Design, but even more so, the rich needs and interests of a diverse community.
+There are a number of ways to think beyond the baseline guides and make your recreation spaces truly inspiring and usable for the most amount of people.

 Spray parks are an exciting, fun way for people to beat the summer heat, and are generally accessible by nature of the flat unitary surfaces found throughout.